sublimetext-io/docs.sublimetext.io/docs/guide/customization/settings.md

 - Session data for the current file
 - Auto adjusted settings

+This list is not exhaustive.
 See [The Settings Hierarchy](#the-settings-hierarchy) for a full example of the order of precedence.

 ## Global Editor Settings and Global File Settings